Ohio Longitudinal Transition Study

 - Training and networking opportunities related to transition

-- Over 3200 students surveyed at high school exit
+- Over 20,000 students were surveyed at high school exit

-- Over 700 students followed-up one year after graduation
+- Over 8,000 graduates were interviewed one year after graduation